-Course Outline: Introduction to the basic concepts of calculus (limit, derivative, integral) with applications.
-Topics with corresponding section numbers from text: Review of Functions: P.1 to P.3 Limits and Their Properties: 1.1-1.5 3.
-Differentiation: 2.1-2.6 4.
-Applications of Differentiation: 3.1-3.9, 9.7 5.
-Integration: 4.1-4.4 Homework: Homework will be assigned weekly.
+Homework will be assigned weekly.
 Most homework problems will be from the textbook, though I may occasionally draw on problems from other sources.
 Doing practice problems is essential for learning mathematics and it is crucial that you complete and understand all assigned homework.
 In addition to the assigned problems, you should also attempt additional problems from the text to reinforce your understanding.
 It is important that you are able to solve problems on your own; however, you are also encouraged to work together on the problem sets.
 Explaining your solutions to others and discussing problem solving strategies contributes enormously to your understanding.
 You may of course also see me for help with homework problems.
 Homework will not be collected for grading, though you will be tested on the homework material.
 Answers to odd-numbered problems are in the back of the text.
-Quizzes: Short in-class quizzes will be given the following Fridays: Sep 15 & 22; Oct 6 & 13; Nov 3 & 10.
+Quizzes: Short in-class guizzes will be given the following Fridays: Jan 19 & 26; Feb 9 & 16; Mar 16 & 23.
 Each quiz will have two to four questions and should take about 20 minutes.
 The purpose of the quizzes is to encourage you to keep up on your homework, and the questions will be virtually identical to homework questions assigned.
 Quizzes are worth 15% of your final grade.
-Your lowest quiz score will be dropped in the calculation of your average, so you may miss one quiz without penalty.
-No make-up quizzes will be given.

-Math 121 - Calculus I Tests: There will be three one-hour class tests given on the following Fridays: Sep 29, Oct 27 and Nov 24.
+Your lowest quiz score will be dropped in the calculation of your average, so you may miss one guiz without penalty.
+No make-up guizzes will be given.
+Math 192 - Calculus with Economic and Business Applications II Tests: There will be three one-hour class tests given on Friday Feb 2, Friday Mar 9 and Wednesday Apr 4.
 Class tests are comprehensive, covering all material since the beginning of the course.
 Each test is worth 15% of your final grade.

 Final Exam: There will be a comprehensive final exam in December worth 40% of your grade.
-The exam period is Dec 7-18 2006.
+The exam period is Apr 18-27 2007.

-Grading Summary: Quizzes: (6): 15%

-Class Tests (3): 45%

-Final Exam: 40%

-Grading Scale: 95-100% A+ 80-84% B+ 65-69% C+ 50-54% D 60-64% 90-94% Α 75-79% В C 0-49% F

-85-89% A- 70-74% B- 55-59% C-

-Extra Help: In addition to help during office hours, you can get extra help from the tutors in the

-Math Learning Centre located in Bldg 360 Rm 303.
-A schedule is posted on the door

-of this room.

-Missed Tests: There will be no make-up tests, but if you miss a class test for a good reason allowances will be made.
+Grading Summary: Ouizzes (6): 15% Class Tests (3): 45% Final Exam: 40% Grading 95-100% A+80-84% B+ 65-69% C+ 50-54% D Scale: 90-94% 75-79% 60-64% C 0-49% Α В F 85-89% Α-70-74% B-55-59% C- Extra Help: In addition to help during office hours, you can get extra help from the tutors in the Math Learning Centre located in Bldg 360 Rm 303.
+A schedule is posted on the door of this room.
+Missed Tests: There will be no make-up tests, but if you miss a class test for a good reason allowances may be made.
 Documentation must be provided to explain your absence: doctor's note in the case of illness, death certificate in the case of death in the family, police report in the case of car accident, etc. No exceptions.

 If you are ill on test day and you elect to write the test anyway, your grade will stand.
 Attendance: Attendance will not be taken, however you are encouraged to attend all lectures.
-If you miss class, read the sections covered in your text and borrow notes from a classmate.
+If you miss class, read the textbook sections covered and borrow notes from a classmate.
 I do not lend my class notes.

-ClassroomI like the classroom environment to be relaxed yet respectful.
-I encourage you to ask questions and discuss the topics at hand.
-However, please don't sit and chat if ask questions and discuss the topics at hand.
+Classroom I like the classroom environment to be relaxed yet respectful.
+I encourage you to ask Environment: questions and discuss the topics at hand.
 However, please don't sit and chat if you don't feel like being in class on a particular day.
 Please arrive on time, and if you must leave class early for an appointment, please advise me ahead of time so that disruption is minimized.